lostroid/DBOT/README.md

 As I am working on this project independently, progress is relatively slow.
 I plan to dedicate approximately two hours per day to DBOT as a personal hobby project rather
 than a commercial or company-driven initiative.

+I'm not good at English, so I used a translation.